SMRC calls for more practical support in English language learning

 “A lot of paperwork, a lot of worksheets, but no clear explanation in the class.”

-After enrolling in further classes at SMRC in Dandenong, Nosrat has continued to build her confidence and improve her English through more practical, community-based learning.
+After enrolling in further classes at SMRC, Nosrat has continued to build her confidence and improve her English through more practical, community-based learning.

 Her story reflects what many learners need, clear communication, supportive environments, and opportunities to practise real-life language skills.